Brandon Kyle Belt

 Brandon was invited to the major league spring training by the Giants in 2011 and wowed everyone with his advanced hitting skills.
-When OF Cody Ross went down with a pulled muscle late in camp, the Giants decided to take keep Belt on the roster and install him as the starting first baseman, moving Aubrey Huff to the outfield.
-He made his deput on Opening Day, March 31, as the starting first baseman and number 7 hitter against the Los Angeles Dodgers; he hit an infield single off Clayton Kershaw in his first career at-bat and finished the day 1 for 3 with a walk, showing excellent patience in all four of his plate appearances.
-He then hit his first major league home run the next day, a three-run shot off Chad Billingsley.
-However, he soon cooled down, and when Ross was ready to come back to action on April 20, he was sent back to AAA, holding a .192 batting average in 17 games.
+When outfielder and World Series hero Cody Ross went down with a pulled muscle late in camp, the Giants decided to keep Belt on the roster and installed him as the starting first baseman, moving Aubrey Huff to the outfield.
+He made his debut on Opening Day, March 31st, as the starting first baseman and number 7 hitter against the Los Angeles Dodgers.
+He hit an infield single off Clayton Kershaw in his first career at-bat and finished the day 1 for 3 with a walk, showing excellent patience in all four of his plate appearances.
+He hit his first major league home run the next day, a three-run shot off Chad Billingsley.
+He soon cooled down, and when Ross was ready to come back to action on April 20th, Brandon was sent back to AAA, holding a .192 batting average in 17 games.
 He was told to work on the timing of his swing, as we was hitting too many foul balls on hittable pitches.
-He got bacl to his good hitting ways at Fresno, putting up a line of .337/.470/.525 in 31 games to earn a call-back to San Francisco in late May.
-In his second game back on May 31st, he sufferred a broken wrist when hit by a pitch by Trever Miller of the St. Louis Cardinals and was placed on the dl.
-He returned to the Giants' line-up on July 19th, hitting a home run and collecting 3 RBI in a 5-3 win over Los Angeles.
-However, he stayed mostly on the bench during this second stint with the team, getting only 21 at-bats as manager Bruce Bochy elected to go with veterans with the team in a tight race with the Arizona Diamondbacks.
+He got back to his good hitting at Fresno, putting up a line of .337/.470/.525 in 31 games to earn a call back to San Francisco in late May.
+In his second game back, on May 31st, he suffered a broken wrist when hit by a pitch by Trever Miller of the St. Louis Cardinals and was placed on the injured list.
+He returned to the lineup on July 19th, hitting a home run and collecting 3 RBI in a 5-3 win over Los Angeles.
+He stayed mostly on the bench during this second stint with the team, getting only 21 at-bats, as manager Bruce Bochy elected to go with veterans with the team in a tight race with the Arizona Diamondbacks.
 On August 4th, he was sent back to AAA in order to play regularly when the Giants activated utility player Mark DeRosa from the 60-day disabled list.